Trust & Compliance

 Licensing in two provinces

-Security work in Canada is provincially regulated — a guard licensed in Ontario cannot legally work a post in Quebec, and vice versa.
-Vision Security holds agency licences in both provinces and maintains dual compliance for every agent deployed across the Quebec–Ontario corridor.
+Security work in Canada is regulated by the province.
+A guard licensed in Ontario cannot legally work in Quebec, and vice versa.
+Vision Security holds agency licences in both provinces and keeps every agent compliant on both sides of the corridor.

 Ontario — PSISA

-Agency licence #30000230 issued under the Private Security and Investigative Services Act.
-Every agent holds an individual Ministry of the Solicitor General licence, carries the required ID card on post, and wears PSISA-compliant uniform markings.
-Use-of-force and ethics training are documented annually.
+Agency licence #30000230 under the Private Security and Investigative Services Act.
+Every agent holds an individual Ministry of the Solicitor General licence.
+They carry the required ID card on post and wear PSISA-compliant uniform markings.
+Use-of-force and ethics training are documented every year.

 Quebec — BSP

-Permis d'agence GAR 20062877 delivered by the Bureau de la sécurité privée.
-Each guard holds a valid permis d'agent, completed the BSP-approved training curriculum, and operates under service standards enforced by the BSP inspection service.
-All public-facing service in Quebec is delivered in French as required by OQLF language standards.
+Permis d'agence GAR 20062877 from the Bureau de la sécurité privée.
+Each guard holds a valid permis d'agent and has finished the BSP-approved training.
+The BSP inspection service enforces ongoing standards.
+All public-facing service in Quebec is delivered in French as required by OQLF rules.

 Cross-jurisdiction deployments

-For events, corporate security and client sites that span both provinces, we deploy dual-licensed supervisors who can operate on both sides of the border.
-Rosters, training records and licence numbers are available to clients, insurers and authorities on request — we keep a compliance packet ready for every active account.
+For events, corporate security and client sites that span both provinces, we deploy dual-licensed supervisors.
+They can operate on either side of the border.
+Rosters, training records and licence numbers are available to clients, insurers and regulators on request — we keep a compliance packet ready for every active account.

 Insurance & indemnification

 Insurance is where contracts are won or lost.
-Vision Security carries the coverage that major property managers, general contractors and venue operators require in their master service agreements — and we name additional insureds on request.
+Vision Security carries the coverage that major property managers, general contractors and venue operators require.
+We name additional insureds on request.

 Commercial General Liability